Sichuan University

-Sichuan University (SCU) is a national key public research university in Chengdu, Sichuan, China.
-The university is wholly funded by the Ministry of Education.
+Sichuan University (SCU) is a public university in Chengdu, Sichuan, China.
+The university is affiliated with and funded by the Ministry of Education.
+The university is part of Project 211, Project 985, and the Double First-Class Construction.

-SCU is one of the top universities of China, and a Class A Double First Class University.
-It is a member of various education projects aiming at developing elite universities, including the Double First Class University Plan, the former Project 211, and the former Project 985.

-The current Sichuan University results from the merger of three institutions in 1994: the former Sichuan University, the Chengdu University of Science and Technology (CUST) and the West China University of Medical Sciences (WCUMS).
+In 1994, the then Chengdu University of Science and Technology and then Sichuan University merged to form Sichuan Union University (which was renamed Sichuan University in 1998).
+In 2000, the then West China University of Medical Sciences and then Sichuan University merged to establish the current form of Sichuan University.

 History

 Sichuan University is one of the earliest institutions of higher education in China.
 Its earliest predecessor was the Sichuan Chinese and Western School (四川中西學堂), a school established in 1896 that combined traditional and modern methods of education.
 In 1902, it was merged with two traditional Chinese academies, the Jinjiang Shuyuan (錦江書院, founded 1740) and the Zunjing Shuyuan (尊經書院, founded 1875), and became known as the Sichuan Higher School (四川高等学堂, later 四川高等学校).
 In 1916, after another merger with a normal school, it was renamed the National Chengdu Higher Normal School (國立成都高等師範學校).
 In the late 1920s, the institution was briefly divided into three universities, namely the National Chengdu University, the Chengdu Normal University and the Public Sichuan University.
 In 1931, however, they were reintegrated to form the National Sichuan University (國立四川大學).
 By 1949, the National Sichuan University had been developed into one of the largest multidisciplinary universities in China, with arts, science, engineering, agriculture, law, and normal schools and a total of 25 departments.

 After the foundation of the PRC, the name was changed to Sichuan University.
 In the 1950s, the national "adjustment of colleges and departments" (院系调整) was organized, after which SCU specialized in arts and science.
 The schools of engineering and agriculture was mostly split off to form two new universities: the Engineering Institute of Chengdu (成都工学院) and the Sichuan Institute of Agriculture.
 The normal school was merged into Southwest Normal University and Sichuan Teachers College.
 The school of law became part of the Southwest College of Political Science and Law.
 A number of departments in agriculture was transferred to the Southwest Institute of Agriculture, while the department of aeronautics was affiliated under the Beijing Institute of Aeronautics.

 Engineering Institute of Chengdu, established in 1954, specialized in chemical engineering, hydroelectricity, mechanics, textiles, and light industry.
 In 1978, it was renamed to Chengdu University of Science and Technology (CUST).